A Practical Tutorial on Graph Neural Networks: Convolutional Graph Neural Networks

 \subsection{Results and Discussion}

 The mean, pool and LSTM aggregators score test accuracies of \bm{$66.0\%$}, \bm{$74.4\%$}, and \bm{$68.3\%$}, respectively.
-As expected, the learned pool and LSTM aggregators are highly effective, though they incur significant training overheads, and may not be suitable for smaller training graphs or graph datasets.
+As expected, the learned pool and LSTM aggregators are more effective than the simple mean operation, though they incur significant training overheads, and may not be suitable for smaller training graphs or graph datasets.
 Indeed, in the original GraphSAGE paper \cite{hamilton2017graphsage}, it was found that the LSTM and pool methods generally outperformed the mean and GCN aggregation methods across a range of datasets.

 At the time of publication, GraphSAGE outperformed the state-of-the-art on a variety of graph-based tasks on common benchmark datasets.
 Since that time, a number of inductive learning variants of GraphSAGE have been developed, and their performance on benchmark datasets is regularly updated\footnote{ The state-of-the-art for vertex classification (Cora dataset): \url{https://paperswithcode.com/sota/node-classification-on-cora} }.